atomicobject/source_control/one/01_slide.md

 !SLIDE bullets incremental
 # Our definition: #

-* "Process and tools that let you obtain the latest code for your project, then merge and store your updates in the code repository"
+* "Process and tools to obtain the latest code for your project, then merge and store your changes in the code repository"

 !SLIDE
 # Quick samples